 - 701 History and Foundations of Higher Education.
 Three hours.
 This course is an introduction and overview of higher education, including the development of higher education in the United States, the nature of institutions of higher education, and the major trends, challenges, and issues in higher education today. - 702 Survey of the Community College.
 Three hours.
-This course provides an overview of the administrative aspects of two-year institutions, including the scope and role of two-year institutions in higher education. - 703 Law, Ethics, and Human Resources in Higher Education.
+This course provides an overview of the administrative aspects of two-year institutions, including the scope and role of two-year institutions in higher education. - 703 Legal and Ethical Issues in Higher Education.
 Three hours.
-This course encompasses legal issues and policies that higher education administrators face, particularly those polices regarding the legal regulations that impact human resources management.
-Specific legal cases will be examined so students can analyze a situation from both a legal and ethical framework.

-- 704 Community Relations and Continuing Education.
+This course encompasses legal issues and policies that affect how higher education is governed and how administrators in higher education implement policies and practices to ensure compliance with federal and state laws.
+Specific legal cases will be examined and analyzed, and subsequent legal and ethical implications will be discussed. - 704 Community Relations and Continuing Education.
 Three hours.
 This courses examines the economic, social, and political issues associated with postsecondary continuing education programs, including the relationship between these programs and the communities they serve and strategies used to maintain strong public support. - Teaching and Learning in Higher Education.
 Three hours.
 This course studies the historical and theoretical development of higher education curricula in the United States.
-The elements that relate to best practices in teaching and learning will be examined, as well as the administrator's role to oversee curricula planning. - 706 Leadership and Ethics in Higher Education.
+The elements that relate to best practices in teaching and learning will be examined, as well as the administrator's role to oversee curricula planning. - Seminar of Current Issues in Higher Education.
 Three hours.
-The course explores the responsibilities, issues, and challenges of administration and leadership in higher education, addressing the major areas of responsibilities of a variety of leadership roles from both an administrative and ethical framework. - 707 Finance in Higher Education.
+This course explores contemporary trends and issues in higher education. - 707 Finance in Higher Education.
 Three hours.
 This course will explore the sources of funds, resources by institutional type, and the differences between funding sources for institutions of higher learning.
-This course will explain budget and financial terminology and prepare students to read and analyze higher education budgets for 2 and 4 year colleges, and study current and future issues which affect higher education finance and budgeting. - 690 Research Design and Data Analysis.
+This course will explain budget and financial terminology and prepare students to read and analyze higher education budgets for 2 and 4 year colleges, and study current and future issues which affect higher education finance and budgeting. - 721 Field Research Project.
 Three hours.
-This course is a study of research design and data analysis in educational settings.
-Special emphasis is placed on employing various research design models in educational settings and interpreting results from subsequent data analysis. - Advanced Educational Research.
-Three hours.
-This course is designed to emphasize the application of educational research methodology through the development of an approved field project proposal in the area of major concentration.
-Students will develop a field project proposal which must be approved by an advisory committee.
-At the completion of EDH 720, the specialist student will register for EDH 721 (Field Research Project) at which time, the field project will be investigated, analyzed, and reported upon to the advisory committee. - 721 Field Research Project.
-Three hours.
 This course is designed as an investigation of a significant problem in higher education using scientific research skills.
 A scholarly written report is required.
 Students will meet with the Field Project Director as needed.
+During

-During EDH 721, the field project will be investigated, analyzed, and reported upon to the advisory committee.
+EDH 721, the field project will be investigated, analyzed, and reported upon to the advisory committee.
 Six hours total credit (two terms).